apluslms/aplus-manual/m02_programming_exercises/02_hello_world.rst

 1. The student submits the file **functions.py** to A+.

-The next is happening on the server side.
+The following occurs in the server side.

 2. A+ requests mooc-grader to grade a Hello Python exercise with the submitted file.
 Information about the student is not sent to the mooc-grader.